uDALES/u-dales/docs/udales-example-simulations.md

 #### Isothermal BC for temperature

 The temperature on the facets is set by the values in `Tfacinit.f90` (288 K in this case).
 These temperatures do not change as the energy balance is not used as a default (`lEB = .false.`).
-A fixed temperature at the the top of the domain (`tthl_top`) is set by
+A fixed temperature at the the top of the domain (`thl_top`) is set by

 ```fortran
 &BC